 - 10.1.
 Changing school as a result of moving care placement could result in a subsequent gap in education and, as such, it is essential that any Looked After Pupils are admitted to Chadsgrove with minimal delay. - 10.2.
-Generally, admission to Chadsgrove will be through liaison with the EHC Plan casework officer within SEN Services and the social worker in order to ensure that a placement at the school will meet the pupil's identified Special Educational Needs. - 10.3.
+Generally, admission to Chadsgrove will be through liaison with the EHC Plan casework officer within Worcestershire Children First SEN Services and the social worker in order to ensure that a placement at the school will meet the provisions identified in their EHC Plan. - 10.3.
 Some Looked After Pupils may have extended journeys to school, particularly if they live long distances away as a result of changes in their care placement.
 This will be sensitively managed by school staff, on a case by case basis, and taken into account when dealing with any attendance issues.